angelolab/TNBC_python_scripts/README.md

 *harmonized_metadata.csv*: This data frame details the various FOVs and their associated tissue and patient IDs, localization, timepoint, etc.

 *feature_metadata.csv*: This file gives more detailed information about the specifications that make up each of the features in the fov and timepoint feature tables.
-The columns include, geenral feature name, unique feature name, compartment, cell population, cell population level, and feature type details.
+The columns include, general feature name, unique feature name, compartment, cell population, cell population level, and feature type details.

 *nivo_outcomes_combined_df.csv*: This dataframe details feature data for patients at various timepoints and includes the relevant metadata.